 Submit the change order transfer PCO through the normal PCO workflow.
 See Create a PCO as a Collaborative Access User for further instructions.

-You can create a PCO from forecast adjustment to request additional budget.
+You can create a PCO from forecast adjustment to request extra budget.
 This can be done when project administrator set revenue forecast.

 To do so: